DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 ^There are also other steps to [set up training for your early career teachers](/set-up-training-for-your-early-career-teachers).^

-Avoid changing your training option part-way through induction.
-[How to make changes to early career training](/make-changes-to-early-career-training-programme).

 ## Option one: use a provider

 Providers work with delivery partners such as trusts, teaching school hubs and universities to deliver training directly to your early career teachers and mentors.

 This is fully funded by the Department for Education, so there's no cost for eligible schools.
-[Learn more about funding](https://www.gov.uk/guidance/funding-and-eligibility-for-ecf-based-training).
+[Learn about funding for training based on the early career framework](https://www.gov.uk/guidance/funding-and-eligibility-for-ecf-based-training).

 To choose this option, contact your chosen provider.
 Providers include: